apache/couchdb/share/doc/src/query-server/protocol.rst

 This command acts in two phases: `ddoc` registration and `design function` execution.

-On first phase CouchDB sends full design document content to the Query Server to let him cache it be ``_id`` value for further functions execution.
+In the first phase CouchDB sends a full design document content to the Query Server to let it cache it by ``_id`` value for further function execution.

 To do this, CouchDB sends::